FascinatedBox/lily/site/file_type.markdown

 * `w` : Open file for writing.
 If another file with the same name exists, the old one is erased.

-* `a` : Writing operations will append data to the file.
+* `a` : Writing operations will push data to the file.
 The file is created if it does not exist.

 * `r+` : Opens the file for both reading and writing.
 It must exist.

 * `w+` : Creates an empty file for both reading and writing.

-* `a+` : Opens a file for reading and appending.
+* `a+` : Opens a file for reading and pushing.

 If the file cannot be open, or the mode does not start with one of `arw`, then IOError is raised.